secginelif/Java101/README.md

 ----bLetterStars----
 pattern of alphabets B using * and to create a user-defined sized alphabet's pattern.
 Number of lines for the alphabet's pattern

+----sortsTheElements----
+Program that takes the size of the array and the elements of the array from the user and sorts the elements in the array from smallest to largest